-All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that students are at risk.
+All staff should be aware that behaviours linked to drug taking and/or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.

-Early help means providing support as soon as a problem emerges at any point in a student's life, from the foundation years through to the teenage years.
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.

-In the first instance, staff who consider that a student may benefit from early help should discuss this with the academy's DSL or DDSL.
-If early help is appropriate, the DSL will generally lead on liaising with relevant agencies and setting up inter-agency assessment as appropriate.
+In the first instance, staff who consider that a student may benefit from early help should discuss this with the School's DSL or DDSL.
+If early help is appropriate, the DSL/ DDSL will generally lead on liaising with relevant agencies and setting up inter-agency assessment as appropriate.
 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional.
-The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
-If early help is appropriate, the matter will be kept under constant review and consideration given to a referral to the local authority children's social care services if the student's situation does not appear to be improving or is getting worse.
+The DSL/ DDSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
+If early help is appropriate, the matter will be kept under constant review and consideration given to a referral to children's social care if the student's situation does not appear to be improving or is getting worse.

-WHAT STAFF SHOULD DO IF A STUDENT IS SUFFERING, OR IS LIKELY TO SUFFER FROM HARM
+WHAT STAFF SHOULD DO IF A CHILD IS SUFFERING, OR IS LIKELY TO SUFFER FROM HARM

-If staff (teaching and non-teaching, including part-time staff, temporary and supply staff, governors and visiting staff, such as musicians, sports coaches and volunteers) believe that a student is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to local authority children's social care services (and/or the Police if appropriate) is made in accordance with Waltham Forest Multi Agency Safeguarding Hub (MASH) referral process.
+If staff (teaching and non-teaching, including part-time staff, temporary and supply staff, governors, agency staff and volunteers) believe that a child is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to Waltham Forest's children's social care (and the Police if appropriate) is made in accordance with the Waltham Forest Multi Agency Safeguarding Hub (MASH)] referral process.
 Anyone can make a referral.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
+Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important to provide as much information as possible as part of the referral process, to enable a contextual approach (see further below re Contextual Safeguarding).

-The Waltham Forest Safeguarding Children Board (WFSCB) ensures that all local children's services and agencies within Waltham Forest work together for the safety and well-being of children and young people.
+The school's local safeguarding partners are Waltham Forest Safeguarding Children Board (WFSCB) ensures that all local children's services and agencies within Waltham Forest work together for the safety and well-being of children and young people.